Rules for all grants

 - Successful applicants should submit a brief report within three months of the funded project.
 The content and format of the report will be outlined in the offer letter.
 Failure to submit a report may result in withdrawal of awarded funding.
-We will use the report to celebrate the success of the project via the most appropriate platform, e.g. video, podcast, article in Microbiology Today.
+We will use the report to celebrate the success of the project via the most appropriate platform, e.g., video, podcast, website, or article in Microbiology Today.

 Rules for Travel Grants

 - In the case of an application for conference attendance, the applicant must present work at the conference for which funds are awarded.
-Any appropriate area of microbiology, including pedagogy, will be considered as long as it is relevant to the applicant’s research.
+Any appropriate area of microbiology, including pedagogy, will be considered if it is relevant to the applicant’s research.

-- Grant recipients must submit evidence that they are presenting their work either as an oral or poster presentation at the conference or that they have been accepted onto the course.
+- Grant recipients must submit evidence that they are presenting their work either as an oral or poster presentation at the conference.
 A conditional grant offer can be made without this evidence if it is not available at the time of application.
 However, it must be submitted to claim offered funds.